 1 frame grip (useful in first couple years.
 I found I dropped more frames when using it and the bees on the frame tend to not like that.) optional

-1 capping scratcher (for checking for varroa mites) recommended
+1 capping scratcher (for checking for varroa mites and harvesting honey) recommended

 1 spare veil/hat combination (so you can show your hives to friends) recommended

-one to the other as they progress and gives you many more options if a catastrophe happens.
+as they progress and gives you many more options if a catastrophe happens.
+There are various

 1 bottom board mandatory

-1 single deep hive body w/ 10 frames and foundation mandatory
+1 single deep hive body or two medium hive bodies filled with frames and foundation mandatory

 1 inner hive cover mandatory